 While a detox from Cocaine cannot be fatal, relapse can be.
 The symptoms are at best uncomfortable and at their worst extreme.
 Cornerstone aims to make the process as smooth as possible, by negating many of the symptoms with professional medical help.

-Unlike other drugs such as heroin, Cocaine detox does not usually require a specific medication.
+Unlike other drugs such as heroin, Cocaine detox does not usually require specific medication.
 The symptoms will be addressed as they arise in order to make your stay with us as comfortable as possible.
-For example, should you be suffering with anxiety we would be able to medicate accordingly.
+For example, should you be suffering from anxiety, we would be able to medicate accordingly.
 Cornerstone’s team of addiction professionals will monitor you throughout the detox stage of recovery.

 Without a doubt, the best chance of success is to detox within a facility specifically designed to address Cocaine addiction.
 Support, guidance, and needed medications are all offered at Cornerstone.
 This environment is where your recovery journey begins.
 This is where your new life, a life full of hope and opportunity, begins to take shape.
 Beating addiction alone is, as you already know, incredibly difficult.
 Reach out to Cornerstone now to take the first, important steps on your recovery journey.